emguy/AWS-Server-Configuration/README.md

 a2dissite 000-default
 a2ensite catalog
 ```
-Restart Apache with the following command to apply the changes:
+Restart Apache with the following command to apply the changes.
 ```
 service apache2 restart
 ```